manmeet3591/DLWP-CS/README.md

 #### Required dependencies

 It is assumed that the following are installed using Anaconda Python 3 (Python 2.7 should be supported, but not recommended).
-I highly recommend creating a new environment, e.g., `conda create --name dlwp python=3.7 ipython`, and changing to that new environment.
+I highly recommend creating a new environment, e.g., `conda create --name dlwp python=3.7 ipython` or `conda create --name dlwp python=3.5 ipython` as pygrib works only on python 2.7, 3.4 and 3.5, and changing to that new environment.

 - [TensorFlow](https://www.tensorflow.org) >= 2.0 (GPU capable version highly recommended).
 The `conda` package, while not the recommended installation method, is easy and also installs the required CUDA dependencies.